SellJamHere/SJHCollections/README.md

 ## SJHOrderedDictionary

-SJHOrderedDictionary (and SJHMutableOrderedDictionary) is an NSDictionary (or NSMutableDictionary) subclass.
+SJHOrderedDictionary is an NSDictionary subclass.
 Internally, they are implemented with an NSArray storing keys in order, and an NSDictionary storing key/value pairs.
 Iteration is implemented using the key array, allowing for ordered traversal.

 An in-code implementation requres declaring an NSArray* to store keys in order, and an NSDicionary for the key value parings.
 The dictinary can then be traversed with